 - In a large pot bring 2 quarts water to a boil.
 Add the salt and the cleaned fiddleheads.
 Cook for 1 minute.
 Drain and rinse with cold water until the fiddleheads cool off (or dunk them in a bowl of ice water to cool them).
 Drain them and lay them out on layers of paper towels to pat them dry.
 This process of blanching removes the bitter edge of fiddleheads.
 If their bitterness doesn't bother you, feel free to skip this step.

 - In a large frying pan, heat the oil over medium-high heat.
 Add the blanched fiddleheads.
-Cook, stirring frequently, until they start to brown on the edges, about 5 minutes.
+Cook, stirring frequently, until they start to brown on the edges, about 5 minutes (longer if they aren't blanched).
 Add the garlic or shallots, if you like, and cook, stirring constantly, until the garlic is fragrant and just starting to color, about 1 minute.

 - Salt to taste and serve immediately.

 * Always look for fiddleheads that are green and bright, with minimal browning on the edges.
 Unless you forage for them yourself, this is tricky, but know that significantly browned or soft fiddleheads will be more bitter than grassy, with their delicate grassy flavor overwhelmed by a vague muddiness.
-Everyone must choose for themselves, of course, but to my mind 'tis better to forego fiddleheads entirely than to bother with ones that are half-spoiled.
-Sadly, I've all too often seen specialty markets selling sub-par fiddlehead ferns, as much mushy brown edges as bright green delight, at premium prices.
+Everyone must choose for themselves, of course, but it seems better to forego fiddleheads entirely than to bother with ones that are half-spoiled, especially since they are often quite expensive.
+Sadly, one all too often sees specialty markets selling sub-par fiddlehead ferns, as much mushy brown edges as bright green delight, at truly premium prices.